 Product/Version: Microsoft PowerPoint 2013

-etc., and our output picture now looks like what you can see in Figure 1.
-We then added
+Picture Effects, etc. to end up with a picture that looks like what you can see in Figure 1.

 Figure 1: Picture applied with various enhancing options

 And then you realize that you have a better picture, or your boss asked you to change the existing picture to another one, but with all the same effects and animations!
 You would probably delete the original picture and start all over again, and yes, that is a long process!
 Or you can change any existing picture into another with just a couple of clicks, retaining all effects and animations.
 Explore more by following these steps:

 Have your ever used keyboard shortcuts and sequences in PowerPoint?
 Or are you a complete keyboard aficionado?
 Do you want to learn about some new shortcuts?
 Or do you want to know if your favorite keyboard shortcuts are documented?

 Go and get a copy of our PowerPoint Keyboard Shortcuts and Sequences ebook.